turingschool/curriculum/source/projects/jsblogger.markdown

 * It's attached to an article
 * It has an author name
-* It usually has an author email address
-* It usually has an optional URL
 * It has a body

 With that understanding, let's create a `Comment` model.
 Switch over to your terminal and enter this line: